Carny (2009 film): Plot

 Meanwhile, Atlas organizes a hunting party to hunt the creature down.
 Cap and Quinn, the former of whom wants the creature alive to deliver it to a client, later try to recapture it by using more darts, eventually running into Atlas and his deputy.
 When Atlas leaves to hunt the creature on his own, Cap tranquilizes Atlas's deputy and then has Quinn stab him to attract the beast with the smell of blood.
 However, the deputy shoots at the approaching creature and sends it fleeing before succumbing to his wounds.
 The beast then attacks Cap's carnival, only managing to kill one carnie before being driven off by Atlas.
 Cap stabs Quinn to death to attract the beast with the latter's blood.
 The beast arrives and attacks Cap, who strikes back with new, upgraded darts that knock it out.

 Cap returns to the carnival and is arrested by Atlas, who discovered part of a dart in his deputy's back.
 The pastor, who wants revenge on the beast and the carnival for Taylor's death, knocks Atlas unconscious and locks him up.
 The pastor then cuts out Cap's tongue and prepares to finish him off.
 However, the beast, having awakened and sensing blood, arrives at the police station and kills Cap.
 After failing to shoot it, the pastor stabs the beast with two darts, knocking it out once again.
 Believing it to be dead, he and his followers load the creature's body onto their truck, go to the carnival, and begin to burn it down, killing most of the carnies.
 As the carnage unfolds, the beast awakens and kills the pastor.

 Atlas regains consciousness, frees himself from his cell and goes to the now burning carnival, attempting to rescue Samara.
 The beast eventually chases them down, resulting in Atlas losing his gun and getting separated from Samara.
 Samara is chased to a Ferris wheel where a carnie dies attempting to stop the beast.
-Atlas rams the beast with a car and pins it against the Ferris wheel, which eventually collapse on both of them.
+Atlas rams the beast with a car and pins it against the Ferris wheel, which eventually collapses on both of them.
 Though this kills the beast, Atlas is fatally injured and dies afterward.